Which towns does HSWA serve?

 Why do I need to schedule my pet to see the vet within 10 days of adoption?

 HSWA asks that you take your new pet to meet your vet within 10 days of adoption.
-We want to make sure your veterinarian, your new pet and you are able to develop a relationship and have baseline data on the health and condition of your pet immediately after adoption.
-This allows both you and your vet to be familiar with your pet and a better ability to diagnose and treat should your animal become hurt or ill.
-Staff make every effort to ensure adoptable animals are in good medical health and will inform adopters about all conditions of which we are aware, but sometimes something could be missed, or may not present until an animal is out of the shelter.
-An adopter is responsible for illness once the pet leaves the shelter.
-We highly recommend considering pet insurance and it is available at the time of adoption through a third party and reputable agency.
+We want to make sure your veterinarian, your new pet and you are able to develop a relationship all while receiving a free well check up .
+This allows you and your vet to become familiar with your pet.
+Our staff makes every effort to ensure adoptable animals are in good health at the time of the adoption.
+All previous medical history and or conditions will be discussed in detail during the adoption process.
+However there are some conditions which cannot be tested for due to the age of the animal you are adopting.
+An adopter is responsible for all future care once the pet leaves the shelter.
+We highly recommend considering pet insurance and it is available at the time during the adoption process .
 Please ask an associate at the time of adoption.

 Where can I take my new pet for veterinary care?